 Mint Savory Dishes

 Some varieties of mint are best suited for savory dishes, like ginger mint for example.
 It has a slight gingery flavor that would lend itself well to a mint coriander chutney.
-Pineapple mint is slightly sweet and fruity, perfect for a pineapple mint chutney or fresh pineapple mint salsa!

 This cucumber mint jam would be an excellent way to use up some of your garden’s cucumbers.
 Try pairing it with cheese and crackers on a grazing board!